T-Rumibul/t-rumibul/README.md

 Personal portfolio built with **Nuxt 3 & Vue**, showcasing my work and experiments.

 ### 🔹 node-native-win-utils
-An **experimental project** exploring how Node.js can interact with native Windows functionality.
+An experimental Node.js project for exploring native Windows functionality and system-level integrations.
-Built mainly for learning and curiosity, not production use.
+Created mainly for learning and experimentation.

-### 🔹 Idea Of Evil (Discord bot)
+### 🔹 IOE-discord-music-bot
-A **TypeScript-based Discord bot** demonstrating event-driven design and real-world project structure.
+A Discord music bot built with TypeScript, featuring a modular structure and event-driven design.

 ### 🔹 bserializer
 A small serialization experiment focused on data handling and structure.